Support

 What's the difference between Free and Pro?

 DupScan Free includes unlimited scanning, full duplicate detection, large file discovery, and all filtering features.
 Pro ($9.99 one-time) adds the ability to delete files, restore from History, and clean up large files.
-See our pricing page for the full comparison.

 How do I restore a file I deleted with DupScan?